-In the next command, only the exponential and radical expressions are combined (notice that multiple options are enclosed in a pair of braces).
+In the next command, only the exponential and radical expressions are combined (notice that multiple options are enclosed in a pair of brackets).

 '''

-[ > combine( f, {exp,radical} );
+[ > combine( f, [exp,radical] );

 '''

 In the next command, which does not have any options, all of the possible combinations are performed on f.